 GitHub

-Pre-Migration Outbound IP Dependency Audit
+Docker Swarm Outbound IP Audit

 Status: Ready for review.
-All 8 NAT IPs (4 non-prod + 4 prod, us-central1) verified live as of 2026-04-30.
-Author: miko.hadikusuma Created: 2026-04-29 Updated: 2026-04-29 Jira: HB-8210 Gates: HB-8218 (Allowlist updates) → HB-8232 (Deploy production swarm)
+All 8 us-central1 NAT IPs (4 non-prod + 4 prod) verified live as of 2026-04-30.
+Per the 2026-05-12 policy revision in §2, allowlists also include the 4 us-west1 reserve IPs per env (16 IPs total) for forward compatibility.
+Author: miko.hadikusuma Created: 2026-04-29 Updated: 2026-05-06 Jira: HB-8210 Gates: HB-8218 (Allowlist updates) → HB-8232 (Deploy production swarm)

 Table of Contents